 Ben Rosen, former chairman of Compaq, has joined the hordes of technology giants offering up their memories of Steve Jobs - and in doing so revealed that Jobs wanted Compaq to license Mac OS X back in 1999.

-In a personal blog post, Rosen – a self-professed Apple evangelist who was forced to use “that other OS” for 20 years due to his involvement with Compaq – remembers a visit to see Steve Jobs in which he offered the chance to license Apple’s new Mac OS X operating system.
+In a personal blog post (opens in new tab), Rosen - a self-professed Apple evangelist who was forced to use "that other OS" for 20 years due to his involvement with Compaq - remembers a visit to see Steve Jobs in which he offered the chance to license Apple's new Mac OS X operating system.

 "Steve wanted Compaq to offer the Apple operating system on its PC line," Rosen explains, "adding to the Microsoft OS that had always been our sole OS.
 At the time, Compaq was the world’s largest manufacturer of PCs.
 Our adopting the Apple OS would be seen as a feather in Apple’s cap - and a pretty visible slap at Microsoft."